jimbelton/wikidata/README.md

 Tools for working with wikidata (structured data from wikipedia)

 ## data/YYYYMMDD-properties.json
 These files are maps from property identifiers to (usually) english language labels.
-You can generate indeces and extracted data with whichever language you choose.
+You can generate property maps and extracted data with whichever language you choose.
 For an example index, see [data/20160215-properties.json](https://github.com/jimbelton/wikidata/blob/master/data/20160215-properties.json)

 ## wd-extract.py